divyajeettt/CSE231/Assignment-3/2/README.md

 The sub-problems in this problem require us to set up an IPC between two processes, `P1` and `P2`, using three different mechanisms.
 The processes should perform the following tasks without failure:

 - `P1` should generate an array of 50 random strings, each of a fixed length
-- `P1` should send a collection of 5 strings to `P2` at a time using the selected IPC mechanism, along with the highest ID of the strings
+- `P1` should send a packet of 5 strings to `P2` at a time using the selected IPC mechanism, along with the IDs of the strings
-- `P2` should receive the strings and print them to the terminal
+- `P2` should receive the packet, parse it, and print the IDs and strings to the terminal
 - `P2` must send back to `P1` the highest ID of the strings it received
-- `P1` must acknowledge the receipt of the highest ID and continue sending the strings till the array is exhausted
+- `P1` must acknowledge the receipt of the highest ID and continue sending packets till the array is exhausted

 The only difference between the three sub-problems is the IPC mechanism used to send the strings.
 By convention: